ministryofjustice/security-guidance/docs/passwords.md

 These are tools that help you create, use, and manage your passwords.
 A useful overview is available [here](https://www.ncsc.gov.uk/blog-post/what-does-ncsc-think-password-managers).

 As passwords become more complex, and you need to look after more of them, it becomes increasingly necessary to use a password manager.
-For example, development teams in MoJ Digital &amp; Technology use [1Password](using-1password.md).
+For example, development teams in Digital &amp; Technology use [1Password](using-1password.md).

 You still need to remember one password.
 This is the password that gets you into the manager application.
 Once you have access, the application works like a simple database, storing all the passwords associated with your various accounts and services.
 Some managers have extra features, such as password generators.
 Some managers can even automatically fill-in username and password fields for you when during log in.

 The password manager database is often stored in the cloud so that you can use it anywhere.
 The database is encrypted, so only you can open it.
 That's why your single password key is so important.
 Without it, you can never get access to the password database again.

-Using a password manager for your MoJ account and service details is recommended.
+Using a password manager for your account and service details is recommended.

 You can find additional useful information about password manager tools [here](password-managers.md).